chefsplate/laravel-doctrine-odm/README.md

 ----------------

-If you are using our [Laravel API Response Formatter](https://github.com/chefsplate/laravel-api-response-formatter) (highly recommended with this package), you can leverage the built-in response format support, which takes customizes which fields will be returned to the front-end from your API.
+If you are using our [Laravel API Response Formatter](https://github.com/chefsplate/laravel-api-response-formatter) (highly recommended with this package), you can leverage the built-in response format support, which allows you to customize which fields you want returned to the front-end from your APIs.

 There are two simple steps you can do to make use of response formats in your code.

 ## Step One: Define your response formats

 First, we define which fields in the model we want to have returned.
-For example, let's assume your user has a `id`, `username`, `first_name`, `last_name`, `email` and `password` fields.
+For example, let's assume your user has the following fields:
+`id`, `username`, `first_name`, `last_name`, `email` and `password`.
 Upon returning a user object to the front-end, we don't ever want to return the `password` field.
 This can be done by creating a `default` response format within the `User.php` model: